Susana Duijm: Miss Universe

 Before competing in Miss World, Duijm was a semi-finalist at Miss Universe 1955.

 Miss World

 She won the 1955 Miss World pageant, representing Venezuela.
 The pageant was held in London, United Kingdom.

 Life after pageants

 Her success as a beauty queen led to a career as an actress and a presenter on Venezuelan television.
-Thanks to her, there is one arepa called "Reina Pepiada".
-She lived in Margarita Island, Venezuela until 2016.
+The "Reina Pepiada" arepa is named in her honor.
+She lived in Margarita Island, Venezuela until her death in 2016.

-Her daughter, Carolina Cerruti was the official representative of Venezuela to the 1983 Miss World pageant held in London, on November 17, 1983.
+Her daughter Carolina Cerruti was the official representative of Venezuela to the 1983 Miss World pageant held in London, on November 17, 1983.